LaurentVeyssier/Customer-Marketing-segmentation-with-Machine-Learning/README.md

-# Customer-Marketing-segmentation-with-Machine-Learning-
+# Customer-Marketing-segmentation-with-Machine-Learning
-Use various machine learning tools to segment credit card customers
+Use unsupervised machine learning tools to segment credit card customers

 In this project, the objective is to segment a portfolio of credit card users according to usage characteristics.
 Customer segmentation is then used by marketing department to tailor products and services specific to these customer segments.
 This project is part of UDEMY Datascience for Business program by Dr. Ryan Ahmed using Google Colab.